Need some festive ideas for decorating your Christmas tree this year? Celebrate your love of travel with a travel themed Christmas tree!

 How will you decorate your Christmas tree this year?

-I hope you found some magical Christmas tree theme ideas for your tree this year.
+I hope you found some magical tips for your travel themed Christmas tree this year.

 Check out my posts with ideas on stocking stuffers for travelers, Christmas gifts for travelers, gifts for kids who like to travel, and travel tech gifts.